 All Tradewinds location’s, one penny of every gallon purchased goes to the Tradewinds “Pumped Up to Fight Cancer” campaign.

-This year we will be hitting the million-dollar mark.
+We hit the million-dollar mark in December 2019.
 Some programs the Pumped UP to Fight Cancer support at Eastern Maine Medical that cancer care program support are: Gas cards, Household Expenses, Lodging, Medical Costa and Wigs.

 Please see our rolling total on our home page

 Originally published in The Weekly Packet, December 22, 2011 Penobscot Bay Press

 TradeWinds Marketplace launches “Pumped Up To Fight Cancer” initiative